codeclimate/codeclimate-rubocop/config/contents/lint/number_conversion.md

 NOTE: Some values cannot be converted properly using one of the `Kernel` method (for instance, `Time` and `DateTime` values are allowed by this cop by default).
-Similarly, Rails' duration methods do not work well with `Integer()` and can be ignored with `IgnoredMethods`.
-By default, there are no methods to ignored.
+Similarly, Rails' duration methods do not work well with `Integer()` and can be allowed with `AllowedMethods`.
+By default, there are no methods to allowed.

 ### Safety: